 The councils are committed to maintaining high standards in council homes, and have a number of programmes in place to help ensure the safety and wellbeing of tenants.
 Mitigating damp and mould is one area where there has been a recent increase in focus.
-Both councils have published policies on, and set up dedicated pathways for, reporting damp and mould issues in council homes, and have raised awareness with all frontline staff.

-The councils also have ambitious programmes to upgrade or re-develop council homes to make them more energy efficient and fit for purpose.
+The councils also have ambitious programmes to upgrade council homes to make them more energy efficient and fit for purpose.